 - Once their medications are synchronized, the pharmacy

-month over the phone, but patients can also opt in to
+once a month over the phone, but patients can also opt in

 - The pharmacy requests insurance carriers to prorate the patient's copay ahead of time to relay the cost to the patient at the time of their phone call reminder.

 Pack My Meds is an additional program offered to those enrolled in Scheffe's med sync program.
 Each dose is packaged with other pills that are to be taken at the same time of day.
 This can relieve a burden from the patient or caretakers who normally fill pillboxes every week.
 It can also help prevent pills from getting mixed up or lost if a pill box spills.

 Scheffe's Prescription Shop's goal is to get to 350 patients signed up for their med sync program.
 Currently, there are 295 patients enrolled.
 Their initial goal was to reach 85-90% compliance rate for those enrolled in the program, which they did.
 Medication adherence rates of patients enrolled were greater than the rates of patients not enrolled in the med sync program.
 Below is a comparison between the two groups:

 The pharmacy has experienced an increase in the number of questions posed by patients during their phone call with the pharmacist.
 This program has also been helpful in securing a checkup for patients with their providers before their medication runs out, keeping them consistent with their medication regimen.